Craigy-/Unifrontend/README.md

 ```
 npm install --global gulp-cli
 ```
-2. Clone this repo and create a new HTML Template anywhere you want to start a new project, e.g.:
+2. Clone this repo and create a new Unifrontend kit anywhere you want to start a new project, e.g.:
 ```
 template c:\dummy.ru
 ```
+Unfortunately, it's just for Windows OS users only, but instead you can to copy all necessary files manually.
-3. Go to the folder of a new project and run:
+3. Go to the folder with a new project and run:
 ```
 cd build
 npm install